 As a company committed to the exhibition industry, Access TCA joins the rest of the faithful for this every three-year pilgrimage to Dusseldorf.
 EuroShop functions as a shot of adrenaline to boost our innate creativity.
 We discover new ways to look at accessible design for walls, for conference rooms, for lighting.

-Even more important for us—because of the high volume of work we do in every facet of the healthcare industry—we discover new ways to enhance design and make exhibits more compelling without violating compliance guidelines.
+Even more important for us—because of the high volume of work we do in every facet of the healthcare industry as a healthcare exhibit house—we discover new ways to enhance design and make exhibits more compelling without violating compliance guidelines.
 No one has an argument with interesting textures or walls that are not 4’ x 8’ panels.
 The technology on display at EuroShop is a catalyst for developing new ways to deliver and gather information and to facilitate learning for healthcare professionals and other audiences in the space.

 Bonus Reading: You, too, can infuse your healthcare exhibit marketing program with creative bravery.
 Download our free guide, Creative Bravery: Face to Face Marketing Strategies for the Healthcare Industry.